-As a result, these neglectful health consequences may bring about horrendous healthcare delivery processes and exacerbate cultural dissonance.
+As a result, these neglectful health consequences may bring horrendous healthcare delivery processes and exacerbate cultural dissonance.
 A study by Cruz et al. (2019) indicated that a culturally inept healthcare workforce may aid several health inequalities like microaggressions, stereotypes, and discrimination.
 Resultantly, these disparities may give rise to workflow incompetence within the continuum of care, such as in mental health settings (Cruz et al., 2019).
-Besides, health disparities akin to stigma, microaggressions, and discrimination are often incongruous with poor nurses’ attitudes and may obstruct their abilities to accommodate the health needs of patients, regardless of their cultural affiliations (Sahamkhadam et al., 2023).
+Besides, health disparities akin to stigma, microaggressions, and discrimination are often incongruous with poor nurses’ attitudes.
+They may obstruct their ability to accommodate the health needs of patients, regardless of their cultural affiliations (Sahamkhadam et al., 2023).

-Cruz et al. (2019) explicated that to a greater extent nurses’ lack of cultural competence may escalate poor patient-nurse connections which may put in jeopardy the optimal delivery of top-tier patient care and prevent patients from seeking the necessary care they need (Cruz et al., 2019).
+Cruz et al. (2019) explained that to a greater, more significant extent, nurses’ lack of cultural competence may escalate poor patient-nurse connections, which may put in jeopardy the optimal delivery of top-tier patient care and prevent patients from seeking the necessary care they need (Cruz et al., 2019).
 There are gaps in literature that illustrate the need to implement evidence-based interventions such as a cultural competence education program and training, to address these challenges.
 Research indicates that cultural competence educational interventions equip clinicians with adequate competencies that enable them to acknowledge their prejudices and value patients’ distinctive diversity.
 The empowerment allows them to tailor culturally competent and sensitive care (Lin & Hsu, 2020).
-This chapter of the scholarly practice project (SPP) on assessing the effect of a cultural competence education initiative on the efficiency of cognitive mental health delivery processes will detail the review of the literature.
+This chapter of the scholarly practice project (SPP) on assessing the effect of a cultural competence education initiative on the efficiency of cognitive mental health delivery processes will detail the literature review.

 According to Synder (2019), a literature review assists a researcher in resolutely examining and synthesizing findings from innumerable research studies.
-A literature review also encompasses the identification of mutual themes, gaps in the existing literature, and those that require additional research (Snyder, 2019).
-This chapter will provide key insights and information that can inform the scholarly practice project.
-In this case, the review will include databases, internet sites, and search engines that were used to evaluate the literature.
-Furthermore, the student will include the relevant keywords, dates, duration, and special journals that were searched manually.
-In addition, any other pertinent sources utilized to successfully conduct the literature search will be included.
-Consequently, the review will also espouse the empirical and supporting literature that will reinforce the implementation of the cultural competence education program within the mental health unit.
+A literature review also identifies mutual themes, gaps in the existing literature, and those that require additional research (Snyder, 2019). pter will provide key insights and information that can inform the scholarly practice project.
+In this case, the review will include databases, internet sites, and search engines used to evaluate the literature.
+Furthermore, the student will include the keywords, dates, duration, and special journals that were searched manually.
+In addition, any other pertinent sources utilized to conduct the literature search successfully will be included.
+Consequently, the review will also espouse the empirical and supporting literature that will reinforce implementing the cultural competence education program within the mental health unit.

 Search Strategy

 A key component of a literature review is the search strategy which requires a researcher to incorporate consistent and trustworthy academic databases.
 In this context, the student identified the suitable literature that aligns with the goals of the SPP.
 The search was conducted on various databases like PubMed, Google Scholar, Cumulative Index of Nursing and Allied Health Literature (CINAHL), and PsycINFO.
 It is worth noting that these databases were chosen because they possess user-friendly interfaces that provide advanced search engine options such as the Medical Subject Headings (MeSH), article design, publication year, language, and type of text.
-In addition, the keywords were combined with Boolean operators to effectuate and refine the best current evidence for the review of the literature.
-The subsequent keywords were applied to the search strategy: Cultural competence, education program and training, nurses, and health delivery processes.
-Notably, the keywords were used with Boolean facets to single out relevant articles that concur with the SPP topic of cultural competence.
+In addition, the keywords were combined with Boolean operators to effectuate and refine the best current evidence for the literature review.
+The subsequent keywords that were applied to the search strategy were cultural competence, education program and training, nurses, and health delivery processes.
+Notably, the keywords used Boolean facets to single out relevant articles that concur with the SPP topic of cultural competence.